The Saudi Organization for Chartered and Professional Accountants

 SMO 1: Quality Assurance

-The Certified Public Accountants Regulation No. M12 of 1991 require the establishment of a mandatory quality assurance (QA) review system for all audits in Saudi Arabia.
+The Law of the Profession of Accounting and Auditing (Royal Decree No. M59 (2021 AD)) requires the establishment of a mandatory quality assurance (QA) review system for all audits in Saudi Arabia.

-SOCPA first established its Quality Review Committee (QRC) in 1992 in line with the CPA Regulation, and initiated its first reviews with the assistance of the American Institute of Certified Public Accountants in 2001.
+SOCPA established its Quality Review Committee (QRC) in 1992 in line with the CPA Regulation, and initiated its first reviews with the assistance of the American Institute of Certified Public Accountants in 2001.
 SOCPA continues to review its QA review system on an ongoing basis to ensure alignment with SMO 1 requirements.
-For example, in February 2017, SOCPA’s QRC recruited an external consultant to review SOCPA’s QA review process and recommend improvements.
+For example, in August 2019, SOCPA’s QRC recruited an external consultant to review SOCPA’s QA review process and recommend improvements.
 It has since reported that the QA review system continues to be in line with the requirements of SMO 1.
+SOCPA’s QRC also liaises with other regulatory bodies world-wide to learn about their methodologies and regularly updates its QC policies and methodologies based on those engagements.

 To support its members, SOCPA: (i) conducts workshops with the Institute of Chartered Accountants of England and Whales and the Institute of Chartered Accountants of Pakistan in order to disseminate information about the system nationwide and improve QA review processes and procedures; (ii) translates ICAP’s Audit Practices Manual into Arabic for use by SMPs in Saudi Arabia; (iii) issues guidelines such as the Periodic Inspection Guide, and a quality control manual; and (iv) disseminates information on quality control standards to its members and stakeholders on an ongoing basis.